blaine-t/studors/README.md

 Add CSS to make pages pretty

+404 page could be a littttttle more explanatory

 ### Notes:

 /src/lib/db.ts currently has support for phone numbers so if that is not allowed that will need to be changed.